Social Distancing: Why You Should Take It Seriously During the COVID-19 PandemicMarch 15, 2020 - Katie McCallum

-Many cities have already implemented large-scale forms of social distancing, but we should all be making an effort to practice social distancing in our personal lives.
+Many cities and businesses have implemented large-scale forms of social distancing, but we should all be making an effort to practice social distancing in our personal lives.

 If this all still sounds pretty vague, here are the do's and don'ts of social distancing:

 Do avoid close contact.
 COVID-19 spreads primarily through person-to-person contact, via respiratory droplets formed when a sick person coughs or sneezes.

 Don't greet people with a handshake or hug.
 In fact, keep about six feet of space between yourself and others as often as possible.

 Don't dismiss it since you think it sounds unreasonable.
 Social distancing isn't the same as being isolated or quarantined in your home 24/7.
 It just means making a purposeful effort to modify your social behaviors and reduce your contact with other people as much as possible.